-- Lacks some travel insurances that other travel cards provide
+- Lacks some travel insurance that other travel cards provide

-Who should apply: This card is great for cardholders who spend plenty of time both at home and elsewhere thanks to its forgiving rewards structure.
-While traveling, if you tend to spend on campground reservations, tours, ferries, tools, taxis, trains and the like, you’ll appreciate the flexibility of the card’s transit and travel categories.
+Who should apply: If you tend to spend on campground reservations, tours, ferries, tools, taxis, trains and the like while traveling, you may appreciate the flexibility of the card’s transit and travel categories.

-Who should skip: If getting credit specifically for Global Entry or TSA PreCheck is important to you, you should skip this card for the others on this list.
-Plus, cardholders who also value travel perks like lounge access and trip cancellation and interruption insurance should keep shopping.
+Who should skip: If getting credit specifically for Global Entry or TSA PreCheck is important to you, you should skip this card.
+Or, if you value travel perks like lounge access and trip cancellation and interruption insurance, you may want to keep shopping.

 U.S. Bank Altitude Connect Visa Signature Card: Best for foodies

 Why we picked it: With a $95 annual fee (waived the first year), the U.S. Bank Altitude® Connect Visa Signature ® Card* is one of the more affordable options on our list, while also coming with a statement credit of up to $100 to reimburse your TSA PreCheck or Global Entry application fee every four years.

 The rewards are also worth mentioning.
 You’ll earn 5X points on prepaid hotels and car rentals booked directly in the Altitude Rewards Center; 4X points on travel, gas stations and EV charging stations; 2X points on grocery stores, grocery delivery, dining and streaming services and 1 point per dollar on other eligible purchases.

 - Intro offer: 50,000 points (worth $500) when you spend $2,000 in eligible purchases in the first 120 days

 - Up to $30 in credits for annual streaming service purchases, such as Netflix and Spotify